zio/zio-quill/CONTRIBUTING.md

 ## File Formatting

-[Scalariform](http://mdr.github.io/scalariform/) is used as file formatting tool in this project.
+[Scalafmt](https://scalameta.org/scalafmt/) is used as file formatting tool in this project.
-Every time you compile the project in sbt, file formatting will be triggered.
+Whenever you open a PR in on https://www.github.com/getquill/quill it will check if your codebase is formatted.
 To manually format the Quill codebase, run the following command:
 ```
-sbt scalariformFormat test:scalariformFormat
+sbt scalafmt test:scalafmt scalafmtSbt
 ```

+There are other ways of running scalafmt (such as via Intellij), see the [installation](https://scalameta.org/scalafmt/docs/installation.html) page for more details

 ## Notes About Git